PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 <img src='./images/img_148.png' alt='img_148' width='600'/>

-Right click the Start button and select Terminal.
-The Admin version should not be sued, it was only used previously so the Execution Policy could be changed:
+Right click the Start button and select Terminal (Non-Admin).
+The Admin version was required previously to change the Execution Policy, in this case the Windows Terminal is being used by the user for use within the `%UserProfile%`:

 <img src='./images/img_149.png' alt='img_149' width='400'/>

-Notice it now has the `(base)` prefix:
+Notice it now has the `(base)` prefix, indicating that the base (conda) Python environment is activated:

 <img src='./images/img_150.png' alt='img_150' width='600'/>

 ## Creating a Custom spyder-env Environment (conda)

-Before using `conda` it should be updated to the latest version using:
+Before using the package manager `conda.exe` it should be updated to the latest version using:

 ```python
 conda update conda